skip navigation

 Adjective Order

-Putting modifiers in a natural sounding word order
+Arrange modifiers in natural sounding word order

 Purple and pink, paisley cat